AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 ## plotReferenceAntenna.m
 `File path: src\support\AntennaFunctions\plotReferenceAntenna.m`

+**DESCRIPTION:**

 This function plots the gain and return loss characteristics of the reference antenna over frequency.
 Used as a baseline for comparison with DUT measurements.

 ```{admonition} Input
 :class: note